About the Author

 Special Education (PBIS)

-The top priority of the Digital Native Network is to connect with the idyosyncratic needs of Generation Z while leveraging their strengths to impact student achievement.
+The top priority of the Digital Native Network is the pursuit of life, liberty and the pursuit of happiness as humans born into a digital age.
+Aiming to connect past to present, present to future, and future to past.
+Leading now requires connecting with the idyosyncratic needs of Generation Z + Alpha while leveraging student strengths to impact student achievement.
 This demands a collaborative leadership team with an aligned vision speaking the same language, referencing the same research and resources, and strategically planning to meet long-term and short-term goals.
-New digital tools, software and devices emerge every day.
+New digital tools, software devices and political and social issues emerge every day.
 There must be intentional consideration on the impact of each on the system as a whole.
 We live in an educational dichotomy where we need to launch forward at the speed of light without a second to spare, and likewise we must go slow to go fast.
 There is a strong need to build a replicable and sustainable foundation.
 Building blocks and best practices have stood the test of time and must remain part of the educational base.
 We must take charge and submerse ourselves into strong models and resources and customize them to meet our individual digital learning needs.
 Balancing time tested pedagogy with effective digital integration demands a strong understanding of: content, curriculum, resources, pedagogy, andragogy, current practices, second order change, social trends, leadership and strategic planning.

 The goal of this website is to have a centralized location for all things to consider when implementing a school-wide or district-wide program integrating technology.
 Nothing is one-size fits all, and the needs of each individual school or district must take key elements into consideration.
 All key elements must be examined intentionally in order to leverage time, talent & resources.
 Together we must be intentional and collaborative and have FUN on the journey!